 - Development of biomarkers to risk stratify and detect early stages of HF and cardiac dysfunction to address the problem that the disease presents too late.

-- Innovative mechanisms controlling cardiac remodeling in terms of cell growth, death and differentiation in response to stress (inflammation, metabolic, chemical and blood pressure).
+- Innovative mechanisms controlling cardiac remodelling in terms of cell growth, death and differentiation in response to stress (inflammation, metabolic, chemical and blood pressure).
 Both transcriptional and post-transcriptional mechanisms in the stress induced hypertrophic response are being evaluated.

 - The improvement of heart functions via cardiac regeneration using stem cells and biomaterials as well as state of the art imaging/surgical/medical devices.